Moustafa T. Chahine

 Moustafa T. Chahine (1 January 1935 - 23 March 2011) was an atmospheric scientist and an international leader in atmospheric remote sensing using satellite observations.
 He was the Science Team Leader for the Atmospheric Infrared Sounder on NASA's Earth Observing System Aqua satellite, and the Chairman of the Global Energy and Water Exchanges (GEWEX) Science Steering Group of the World Climate Research Program (WCRP).

 Education

 Chahine was born in Beirut, Lebanon.
 He moved to the U.S. in 1954 and attended the University of Washington, receiving the B.S. and M.S. degrees in aeronautical engineering in 1956 and 1957, respectively.
-He received the Ph.D. in mechanical engineering from the University of California at Berkeley in 1960, before moving to start his career at the Jet Propulsion Laboratory (JPL), California Institute of Technology.
+He received the Ph.D. in mechanical engineering from the University of California at Berkeley in 1960, before moving to start his career at the Jet Propulsion Laboratory (JPL) of the California Institute of Technology.

 Career

 At JPL, Chahine initially studied shock waves generated by space capsules reentering the Earth atmosphere.
 He then worked on methods to derive atmospheric temperature and composition information from radiation received remotely from instruments in space.
 He developed a relaxation method for exact inverse solution of the radiative transfer equation, and applied it successfully to derive Earth atmospheric temperature and water vapor profiles.
 He also used the method to derive atmospheric temperature and composition profiles for the atmospheres of Venus, Mars and Jupiter.
 Chahine and colleagues extended his method to include complementary information from Earth-orbiting infrared and microwave sounder instruments, accounting for the presence of clouds, to produce the first maps of global surface temperature from space.

 Chahine was the Science Team Leader for the Atmospheric Infrared Sounder (AIRS), an instrument designed to measure atmospheric and surface temperature, water vapor and cloud properties, as well as trace greenhouse gases such as ozone, carbon monoxide, carbon dioxide, and methane, which he successfully proposed for development starting in 1978.
 He became a member of the Earth System Science Committee (ESSC) of the National Academy of Sciences, chaired by Francis Bretherton, which formulated the science rationale for a NASA multidecadal Earth Observing System (EOS).
 The AIRS instrument was formally selected as part of the Earth Observing System (EOS) in 1988, and was launched on the second EOS platform, the Aqua satellite, in 2002.